-The Online Diagnostics installation files, for Microsoft Windows and Linux operating systems, are available at the Dell Support website at support.dell.com.
+The Online Diagnostics installation files, for Windows and Linux operating systems, are available at support.dell.com.

-NOTE: On Windows Server 2008 (Core) operating systems, Dell Online Diagnostics functions only if Microsoft Visual C++ 2005 Redistributable Package (x86) is installed.
+NOTE: On Windows Server 2008 (Core) operating systems, Dell Online Diagnostics functions only if Microsoft Visual C++ 2005 Redistributable Package (32-bit) is installed.
 The Visual C++ Redistributable Package is available at the Microsoft website microsoft.com.